nystudio107/craft-scripts/README.md

 `REMOTE_DB_LOGIN_PATH` if this is set, it will use `--login-path=` for your remote db credentials instead of sending them in via the commandline (see below)

 `REMOTE_BACKUPS_PATH` is the absolute path to the directory where the remote backups are stored.
 For database backups, a sub-directory `REMOTE_DB_NAME/db` inside the `REMOTE_BACKUPS_PATH` directory is used for the database backups.
 Paths should always have a trailing `/`

+### Automatic Script Execution

+If you want to run any of these scripts automatically at a set schedule, here's how to do it.
+We'll use the `backup_db.sh` script as an example, but the same applies to any of the scripts.

+#### On Linux

+If you're using [Forge](https://forge.laravel.com/) you can set the `backup_db.sh` script to right nightly (or whatever interval you want) via the Scheduler.
+If you're using [ServerPilot.io](https://serverpilot.io/community/articles/how-to-use-cron-to-schedule-scripts.html) or are managing the server yourself, just set the `backup_db.sh` script to run via `cron` at whatever interval you desire.

+`craft-scripts` includes a `crontab-helper.txt` that you can add to your `crontab` to make configuring `cron` easier.
+Remember to use full, absolute paths to the scripts when running them via `cron`, e.g.:

+    /home/forge/nystudio107.com/scripts/backup_db.sh

+#### On a Mac

+If you're using a Mac and you want to execute the script locally, Apple uses [Launch Daemons](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html) instead of `cron`.

+**N.B.:** Even if you _are_ on a Mac, if you run your `local` dev in a VM like Vagrant/Homestead, you'll want to execute the `craft-scripts` from inside of the VM itself, not on your local Mac.
+If you use something like Valet or Mamp, read on.

+Included in `craft-scripts` is a `com.example.launch_daemon.plist` to help you get started.
+This file is an `XML` file, and the name should be a unique, reverse-DNS-style name suffixed with `.plist`.
+This file is analogous to a single line in a `crontab` file.

+Rename `com.example.launch_daemon.plist` to something unique to your project/script, e.g.: `com.clientdomain.backup_db.plist` and place it in `/Library/LaunchDaemons/` (you'll need to `sudo` to do this).

+The Launch Daemon `.plist` file is an `XML` file with a series of `<key></key>`s followed by some type that is a value for that key.
+The value for the `<key>Label</key>` should match the name of the file, minus the `.plist` extension, e.g.: `<string>com.clientdomain.backup_db</string>`.
+The value for the `<key>UserName</key>` should be the user name that you want the task to run as, e.g.: `<string>andrew</string>`

+The value for the `<key>Program</key>` is a path to the command to execute, e.g.: `<string>/Users/andrew/webdev/sites/nystudio107/scripts/backup_db.sh</string>`

+Launch Daemons offer any number of ways to schedule when and how they execute; please see the [Launch Daemon documentation](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html) for details.

+Once the file has been created in `/Library/LaunchDaemons/`, it'll need to be loaded (you only need to do this once) via `launchctl`, e.g.:

+    sudo launchctl load /Library/LaunchDaemons/com.clientdomain.backup_db.plist

+For more information on configuring Launch Daemons, please see the excellent [launchd.info](http://www.launchd.info/) website.

 ### Using login-path with mysql 5.6